-Choosing a remodeling contractor in Maryland or DC is the most important decision you’ll make when planning your project.
-Here are some guidelines for selecting a reputable DC or Maryland home remodeling company.
+Choosing a remodeling contractor in Maryland, Virginia or DC is the most important decision you’ll make when planning your project.
+Here are some guidelines on how to find a contractor for your home renovations.

 1.Review the contractor’s license status.
 In Maryland, a home improvement contractor must be licensed and in good standing with the Maryland Home Improvement Commission, and with the DC Home Improvement Commission in the District of Columbia.
 It is always a good idea to review a company’s license status and past history.
 Avoid hiring a contractor with marks against their license.
-To check out Maryland home remodeling contractors go to http://www.dllr.state.md.us/pq/ and for D.C. home remodeling contractors go to http://www.contractors-license.org/dc/DistofColumbia.html.
+To check out Maryland home remodeling contractors go to http://www.dllr.state.md.us/pq/ and for DC home remodeling contractors go to http://www.contractors-license.org/dc/DistofColumbia.html.
+To check out Virginia home remodeling contractors go to http://www.dpor.virginia.gov/LicenseLookup/.
 We are happy to invite you to check out our flawless record and our high regard within our community.

 2. Check references.
 Ask for references that include past and current clients, particularly those with home renovation projects similar in scope and size to your project.
 Make sure that they have more than just a couple references for the type of project that you are planning.
 Please feel free to request our Tabor reference sheet with more than just a few happy satisfied customers.